Suicide Prevention Toolkit for Primary Care Practices

-This Toolkit can be used by all primary care providers, including those in non-rural settings.
+This toolkit can be used by all primary care providers.
 It contains tools, information, and resources to implement state-of-the art suicide prevention practices and overcome barriers to treating suicidal patients in the primary care setting.
-You'll find assessment guidelines, safety plans, billing tips, sample protocols, and more.
+You’ll find assessment guidelines, safety plans, billing tips, sample protocols, and more.

-In addition to this web-based version, the Toolkit is also available as a free PDF, and as a printed booklet available for $25 through the WICHE Mental Health Program.
-Call 303-541-0311 or contact Jenny Allen (firstname.lastname@example.org) for more information.
+In addition to this online version, the toolkit is also available as a free PDF, and as a printed booklet available for $25 purchase (to cover costs of printing and shipping) through WICHE MHP.
+Call 303-541-0311 or email email@example.com for more information.

 1. Getting Started